PuffinBlue/josharcher/content/code/Odin-Project/web-develppment-101/2018-01-18-javascript-fundamentals-part-1.md

-description = "A complete set of answers to the study questions from the Odin Project - JavaScript Fundamentals Part 1 course. " categories = ["Odin Project"] tags = ["JavaScript Fundamentals Odin Project","Odin Project JavaScript"] url = "" slug = "/code/odin-project-javascript-fundamentals-part-1" pageimage = ""
+description = "A complete set of answers to the study questions from the Odin Project - JavaScript Fundamentals Part 1 course. " categories = ["Odin Project"] tags = ["JavaScript Fundamentals Odin Project","Odin Project JavaScript"] url = "/code/odin-project-javascript-fundamentals-part-1" slug = "" pageimage = ""
 +++
-Reading the linked info in the course is essential, it covers much more material than the questions ask below.
+Reading the linked info in the course is essential, it covers much more material than the questions asked below.

-To save unnecessary typing, some redundant questions have been grouped together so answers can be given in one section in a more complete manner.
+To save unnecessary typing some redundant questions have been grouped together so answers can be given in one section in a more complete manner.

 ## How do you declare a variable in javascript?
 What are three different ways to declare a variable?
 Which one should you use when?

 You can use any of the reserved words `let`, `const` and `var` to declare a variable.
 You should use `let` as 'standard'.
 Use this to create most variables.

-You should NOT use `var`, it's behaviour is rooted in a time the language didn't have certain abilities and variables created this way may behave differently than expected.
+You should **NOT** use `var`, it's behaviour is rooted in a time the language didn't have certain abilities and variables created this way may behave differently than expected.

 You should use `const` when creating variable that will have fixed, unchanging, 'constant' values.
 Variable created this way cannot have their values altered, once created they will always retain their initial value.